 The differential diagnoses for the clinical scenarios presented are far from complete and other diagnoses may need to be considered, depending upon the specific details of a patient's presentation.
-It should, however, be useful as a quick reference guide to the diagnoses that commonly cause oral problems in primary care.
+It should, however, be useful as a quick reference diagnosis guide to the conditions seen in primary care that commonly cause oral problems.

-"Soreness" in the mouth is usually due to mucosal inflammation and/or ulcer formation.
-Mouth ulcers are extremely common and have a number of causes (below).
+'Soreness' in the mouth is usually due to mucosal inflammation and/or ulcer formation.
+Mouth ulcers are extremely common and have a number of causes.

 Causes of mouth ulcers

 For more detail see separate article Oral Ulceration.

 - Aphthous ulcers or recurrent aphthous stomatitis (very common).

 - Oral cancer (most are squamous cell carcinomas):

 - May present as a persistent ulcer (see box, above).

 - Autoimmune conditions: